rbutinar/data_entry_app/README.md

 - **Data entry for tables without a primary key:**
   - Allow insert, edit, and delete operations even when no PK is defined, with appropriate UI and backend support.
+  - **⚠️ NOTE: This feature is under development.
+Backend debug endpoints support this experimentally, but the frontend does not yet support editing or deleting rows in tables without a primary key.**

 - **Flexible authentication:**
   - Support both credential-based (admin-defined) and Microsoft Entra ID (Azure AD) passthrough authentication, configurable via settings.